-School Description and Mission Statement (School Year 2019-20)
+School Description and Mission Statement (School Year 2020-2021)

-Clearwater Elementary STEAM is unique in its rigorous instructional program focus of Science, Technology, Engineering, Art and Math integrated across subject matter.
-Students engage in 21st Century learning where students learn through collaboration, communication, critical thinking and creativity.
-The 2019-2020 is our fourth year open as Kindergarten through 6th grade elementary school in the Perris Elementary School District.
+Clearwater Elementary STEAM is unique in its rigorous instructional program focus on Science, Technology, Engineering, Art and Math integrated across subject matter.
+Students engage in 21st Century learning where students learn through collaboration, communication, critical thinking, and creativity.
+The 2020-2021 is our fifth year open as Kindergarten through 6th grade elementary school in the Perris Elementary School District.
 Our staff at Clearwater have established high expectations for ourselves, as well as our students, both academically and behaviorally.
 We are committed to ensuring that all of our students engage in high levels of learning leading them to mastery of California Common Core State Standards.
 Clearwater Elementary STEAM Mission Statement was developed through a collaborative process with Clearwater staff and administration.